-Painless Palm & Foot Sweat Treatment Guide
+Gentle Palm & Foot Sweat Treatment Guide

 The ideal non-surgical approach for palmar and plantar hyperhidrosis is precisely targeted Botox injection to temporarily suppress sweat gland activity.
 However, conventional injections cause severe pain due to dense palm nerve distribution, discouraging many patients.
-Clear Odor Clinic's proprietary gentle nerve block technique reduces treatment pain to near-zero, allowing physicians to perform ultra-dense 1cm-interval injections while patients remain completely relaxed — dramatically improving coverage uniformity and treatment longevity, with results lasting approximately 6 months per session.
+Clear Odor Clinic's gentle nerve block technique refined over years reduces treatment pain to near-zero, allowing physicians to perform ultra-dense 1cm-interval injections while patients remain completely relaxed — dramatically improving coverage uniformity and treatment longevity, with results lasting approximately 6 months per session.

 Table of Contents